drkvogel/retrasst/_retrieval-assistant.md

 deal with empty spaces?

+## Impromptu discussion one very hot Friday afternoon 2013-07-19

+exercise (e.g. 'LPA Boxes') consists of one or more jobs in `c_retrieval_job`, which are created by Create List (in development), e.g.

+    job: retrieve 4000 boxes
+        chunk 1
+        chunk 2
+        chunk 3
+    job: get 500 of those
+        chunk 1
+    job: analyse 500
+        chunk 1
+    job: analyse 3500
+        chunk 1
+        chunk 2

+as each job (e.g. 'retrieve 4000 boxes') may be too big to do in one go, jobs can be tackled in chunks, which are recorded implicitly in `c_box_retrieval` (currently empty, reserved for retrieval assistant (structure can be changed if necessary):

+    box_id          # The box being retrieved (for box retrieval/disposal) or retrieved into (for sample retrieval/disposal) retrieval_cid   # The retrieval task this entry is part of retrieval_type  # obsolete
+    section         # Which chunk of the retrieval plan this entry belongs to (0 = retrieve all boxes) position        # The position of this entry in that chunk (may be 0 for sample retrieval, i.e. use l_cryovial_retrieval position) box_name        # obsolete
+    rj_box_cid      # Unique ID for this retrieval list entry (what does rj stand for?) status          # 0: new record; 1: part-filled, 2: collected; 3: not found; 99: record deleted

+(from `file:///K:/webcore/LIMS/database/v2.7/CentralDb.htm#c_box_retrieval`)

+`section` is the chunk - just a number.
+Each box has a record in here and is linked to the `retrieval_job`

+`l_cryovial_retrieval` (empty and reserved as well) lists the individual cryovials in each box to be retrieved, thus is the actual retrieval list:

+	rj_box_cid      # record id of c_box_retrieval entry for the box the sample should be placed into? position        # Where this sample appears in [the current chunk of] the retrieval plan cryovial_barcode# The barcode on the sample
+    aliquot_type_cid# The aliquot type (cryovial_barcode + aliquot_type_cid should uniquely identify the cryovial within the project) slot_number     # The expected position of the cryovial in the destination box (if two records suggest the same position in the same box, the first should be the primary aliquot; the second will be ignored if the first is found) process_cid     # Who stored it, which program etc. status          # 0: expected; 1: ignored, 2: collected; 3: not found; 99: record deleted

 ## Sample History

 I thought it might be worth taking this as a case study of how the sample history is supposed to work.
 Please let me know if either of you have any comments.